Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates: Manifold formulation

 \section{Manifold formulation}

+Constrained problem \eqref{problem} can be viewed as an unconstrained optimization problem on a Riemannian manifold, where the constraints define a smooth search space without boundaries.
+In this setting, the optimization is performed directly on the manifold, effectively eliminating the need for explicit constraint handling \cite{boumal2023intromanifolds}.

-In the literature there are some approaches to solving constraints and penalization similar to \eqref{problem}~\cite{qian2011hyperspectral,guo2021sparse,ang2021fast}.
-However, some of these methods are Euclidean and enforce the constraints with a post-normalization step in the algorithm.
-On the contrary, in this paper, we rewrite \eqref{problem} using Riemannian optimization theory of the oblique rotation manifold to directly include the constraint in the optimization process.
-We remark also that even if the other Riemannian method follows a similar formulation of the problem, it needs several steps and more computational iteration costs than the proposed method, as we will observe in Section \ref{sec_exp}.
+The literature contains several approaches for handling constraints and penalizations similar to those in \eqref{problem}~\cite{qian2011hyperspectral,guo2021sparse}.
+However, many of these methods rely on Euclidean optimization and enforce the constraints through a post-normalization step, which may affect both efficiency and theoretical consistency.
+In contrast, we formulate \eqref{problem} within the framework of Riemannian optimization on the oblique manifold, allowing the constraints to be intrinsically incorporated into the optimization process.
+We also note that although the Riemannian Conjugate Gradient (RCG) method \cite{guo2021sparse} uses a similar formulation, it requires more steps and incurs higher per-iteration computational costs than the proposed method, as we will observe in Section \ref{sec_exp}.